davidawad/Capstone/README.md

 # Capstone

 This is our Capstone project repo for the final project of the Udacity Self-Driving Car Nanodegree.
-The goal of this project is to enable a car to drive itself around a controlled track that contains traffic lights.
+The goal of this project is to enable a car to drive itself around a controlled track that contains traffic lights that will be recognized and responded to.

 ![](https://raw.githubusercontent.com/davidawad/Capstone/master/imgs/Udacity-Self-Driving-Car.png)